Frank Ellerbe: Baseball

-In 420 games over six seasons, Ellerbe posted a .268 batting average (389-for-1453) with 179 runs, 4 home runs and 152 RBI.
+Over his career of 420 games over six seasons, Ellerbe posted a .268 batting average (389-for-1453), with 179 runs, 4 home runs, and 152 RBI.
 He finished his career with a .947 fielding percentage.
+He was nicknamed "Governor" because of his father's occupation.
+A newspaper described him as not being considered a superstar, but having the skill equivalent to one of a later era.
+Columnist Willis Johnson called him one of the smartest men in baseball, and at another point called him one of the politest men in the sport, with him refraining from the use of profanity.